Seaver College Summer Opportunities for Advanced Research (SOAR) Award Program

 The Seaver College SOAR program provides funded opportunities for Seaver College undergraduate students to participate in faculty-mentored, hands-on research that deepens their academic experience and analytical skills.
 Preference is given to students that have prior research experience, interdisciplinary and/or rigorous projects and potential for significant productivity during the six-week period.
 View SOAR student testimonials here.

 SOAR provides Seaver College full-time faculty with student research support and funds to cover research expenses for each student mentored.
-The expense funds will be distributed to a faculty gift account to utilize at the faculty member’s discretion (e.g. research supplies, equipment, conference travel but not personnel costs) so that they can continue engaging in their scholarship and research program during the summer months.
+The expense funds will be distributed to a faculty gift account to utilize at the faculty member’s discretion (e.g. research supplies, equipment, conference travel but not personal costs) so that they can continue engaging in their scholarship and research program during the summer months.

 Each Spring, there is a process for Seaver College full-time faculty members to apply for the Summer Opportunities for Advanced Research (SOAR) Award.
 As part of the application, the Seaver College faculty member proposes a research project & nominates up to 2 undergraduates for the program using the application and submitting before the stated deadline.
 Ideally, student researchers will be rising Juniors or Seniors who are currently working on a research project with the nominating faculty member or a student who has prior research experience.
 Students who have previously participated in SOAR are not eligible to participate a second time.